We did it!

 RCN 296453

 Huntington's Disease Association England and Wales exists to support anyone who is affected by Huntington's disease.
-It pursues the best possible care; provides training & advice to families and professionals; raises awareness, and promotes research towards better treatment and care.
+It pursues the best possible care; provides training and advice to families and professionals; raises awareness, and promotes research towards better treatment and care.

 Donation summary